Which Nintendo Switch model is for you? | CNN Underscored

 Should you upgrade to OLED?

-Each Switch model has a pretty clear use case, but what about existing Switch or Switch Lite owners that are thinking of upgrading to the OLED model?
-We’ll have to get our hands on the new console to make a definitive recommendation, but based on what we know right now, the Switch OLED seems pretty skippable for folks that already own the standard Switch.
+Each Switch model has a pretty clear use case, but what about existing Switch or Switch Lite owners who are thinking of upgrading to the OLED model?
+We’ll have to get our hands on the new console to make a definitive recommendation, but based on what we know right now, the Switch OLED seems pretty skippable for folks who already own the standard Switch.

 While the bump to 64GB of storage is nice, you can add much more than that to your Switch for cheap by getting a microSD card.
 We recommend that any Switch owner who buys a lot of digital games should get at least a 128GB microSD card — like this SanDisk model that currently goes for just $19.

-We look forward to getting our hands on the Switch OLED later this year to see how it truly stacks up to its smaller brothers, so stay tuned for more.
+We look forward to getting our hands on the Switch OLED later this year to see how it truly stacks up to its smaller siblings, so stay tuned for more.